 Walk Backwards

-In tango, women mostly walk backwards, which is a challenge since that is not how they normally walk.
-To learn to walk backwards, you almost need to start from toddle.
+In tango, women mostly walk backward, which is a challenge since that is not how they normally walk.
+To learn to walk backward, you almost need to start from toddle.
 The following video, demonstrated also by Vanessa Gauch, can help you understand how it should be done.

 Walk in Leaning Position

-It is important to note that embrace affects walk significantly.
+It is important to note that the embrace significantly affects the walk.
 Walking in an A-shaped frame is very different from walking in an H-shaped frame.
-A woman using open dance hold cannot stretch her leg back far enough, because without leaning on her partner it's hard for her to keep balance with just one leg when the other leg must stretch back as far as possible.
+A woman using an open dance hold cannot stretch her leg back far enough because, without leaning on her partner, it is difficult to maintain balance on one leg while the other leg extends as far back as possible.
 Here is an example.

-The two teachers are competent dancers, I believe, but the H-shaped frame hampered their performance.
-In comparison, walking in close embrace, or an A-shaped frame, is much more stable, balanced and elegant, as illustrated by Jennifer Bratt and Ney Melo in the following video.
+The two teachers are competent dancers, I believe, but the H-shaped frame hindered their performance.
+In contrast, walking in a close embrace, or an A-shaped frame, is much more stable, balanced, and elegant, as demonstrated by Jennifer Bratt and Ney Melo in the following video.

 Note that Jennifer leans on Ney with an increased incline.
-She bends her standing leg slightly and uses a little bit dissociation - turning her hips upwards and downwards to allow the free leg to reach back far.
-Note also that when her hips are turned, she uses the thumb rather than the toes of the foot to reach the floor.
-Also note that her leg is swayed by the hip slightly sideways in contrast to the forward walk in which the leg is swayed by the hip towards the center, as demonstrated by Vanessa Gauch in the first video.
-These all add a feminine touch to her walk.
+She slightly bends her standing leg and incorporates a bit of dissociation—tilting her hips upward and downward to allow the free leg to extend further back.
+Additionally, when her hips turn, she uses the thumb of her foot, rather than the ball, to make contact with the floor.
+It is also worth noting that her leg is swayed slightly sideways by her hip, in contrast to the forward walk, where the leg is swayed by the hip toward the center, as demonstrated by Vanessa Gauch in the first video.
+All these elements contribute a feminine touch to her walk.

 Hip Sway